 - Carefully position your dog or puppy for the nail trimming.
 Make sure that your dog won’t bite you or twist suddenly while you’re doing the trimming.
 It’s advisable to have somebody else with you, especially if you have a large dog, to pet it or talk to your dog.
 For a much smaller dog, you can do it alone by holding its body with one hand and its paw on the other hand.

-- Make sure you place the nail clippers properly on your dog’s nails at a 45 degree angle.
+- Make sure you place the nail clippers properly on your dog’s nails at a 45-degree angle.
 Cut your dog’s nails until you see the thin pink fiber which is easier to see on dogs with lighter nails.
-For dogs with dark colored nails, do the cutting little by little until you see the pink fiber.
-Don’t cut beyond this part because doing so would cause pain and bleeding for your dog.
+For dogs with dark-colored nails, do the cutting little by little until you see the pink fiber.
+Don’t cut beyond this part because doing so would cause pain and bleed for your dog.

 - Don’t rush trimming your dog’s overgrown nails to avoid accidents.
 Rushing can also make your dog agitated or scared during the process.